-Learning Outcome EA Stage 1 Competencies Conduct independent research and apply established theories to address an engineering problem that does not have a well- PE2.1, PE2.3, PE2.4, PE3.3
+Learning Outcome EA Stage 1 Competencies You will be able to plan a major engineering project and see it to completion.
+PE2.1, PE2.3, PE2.4, PE3.3 2.
+You will learn how to collect and synthesise relevant information for the project.

-Learning Outcome EA Stage 1 Competencies defined solution.
-2. Analyse critically, reflect on and synthesise complex information, problems, concepts and theories.
 PE2.1, PE2.3, PE2.4 3.
-Interpret and transmit knowledge, skills and ideas to specialist and non-specialist audiences.
+You will learn to communicate professionally with others involved in the project, such as your supervisors and mentors.
 PE2.4, PE3.2, PE3.4 4.
-Demonstrate managerial skills and individual responsibility to complete a project within limited time and resources.
+You'll be able to produce a detailed, professional-standard technical document describing your work and outcomes and the "why" as much as the "what".
 PE3.4, PE3.5, PE3.6